 9. Track your progress.

-Time to evaluate all your hard work.
+Time to evaluate all your hard work with a rank tracker template.
 Tracking your progress will inform your SEO strategy and marketing tactics for ongoing strategy iterations.
 Remember to track with a purpose.
 Not every number matters.
 These metrics, or KPIs, should be based on your specific business goals.
 Here are a few of our favorite and most relevant metrics that point specifically to search engine optimization:

 Tracking Quick Tip - Use Free Dashboards like this Google Search Console Basics one from Databox to track your progress.
 (We are a proud Databox partner and affiliate) The Search Console Basics dashboard reveals which pages are most visible on SERPs and which ones actually drive organic traffic.